Enrollment Policies and Procedures

 Students may not enroll in physical education classes without prior approval by the Dean of the Graduate College.
 Graduate College or academic unit tuition scholarships do not cover tuition or any fees for physical education activities.

-Courses may be added through the first five instructional days of the semester without instructor permission, unless indicated.
-Adding a course between the sixth and tenth instructional day will be at the discretion of the faculty member and will occur by means of a faculty override.
-Courses may be dropped through the first ten instructional days of the semester.
+Courses may be added through the first 5 instructional days of the semester without instructor permission, unless indicated.
+Adding a course between the 6th and 10th instructional day will be at the discretion of the faculty member and will occur by means of a faculty override.
+Courses may be dropped through the first 10 instructional days of the semester.
 During summer and winter sessions, the add/drop period varies from course to course depending on when the class begins and how long it runs.
+Withdrawing from a course after add/drop will result in a partial or no tuition refund; being added to a new course after add/drop will result in a tuition charge.

 Withdrawal from Courses

-From the eleventh day of instruction until the second business day after the 60% point in the semester, students may withdraw from courses.
+From the 11th day of instruction until the 2nd business day after the 60% point in the semester, students may withdraw from courses.
 To do so, students must use the registration system to withdraw from the course.
-The student's advisor(s) and dean(s) will be notified.
-The instructor(s) will be aware of the withdrawal by the Withdrawal status on the class roster and the presence of a grade of W on the grade roster.
+The student’s advisor(s) and dean(s) will be notified.
+The instructor(s) will be aware of the withdrawal by the Withdraw status on the class roster and the presence of a grade of W on the grade roster.

-Undergraduate Course Enrollment for Graduate Credit (non-accelerated master's students)
+Undergraduate Student Course Enrollment for Graduate Credit (non-accelerated master's students)

 Distance Education Student Status

 A distance education student is a student whose primary affiliation with UVM is as a student matriculated in a distance education degree or academic certificate program where the majority of content is delivered at a distance.
 There may be a minimal residency component of the program that is exclusively available to the matriculated distance education students.
-A distance student may not register for an on campus course, however a residential student may register for courses offered through a distance program.
+A distance student may not register for an on-campus course; however a residential student may register for courses offered through a distance program on a space availability basis.

 Students are billed according to their primary affiliation with UVM.
 These categories are residential or distance and may be program specific.
 When tuition differs between these categories, tuition is billed according to the primary affiliation of the student for any courses taken.